 In my experience working with small businesses, I find that while many businesses today have a Facebook, LinkedIn and/or Twitter account, most are not maximizing their social media impact and, as a consequence, missing a huge opportunity !

-Here is my six- (6) point social media plan for maximizing your social media’s effectiveness, followed by 30 important social media ideas of which you should be aware, many of which are free.
+Here is my six- (6) point social media plan for maximizing your social media’s effectiveness, followed by 30 important social media ideas, many of which are free.

 To maximize your social media effectiveness, first, you need to put together a social media strategy.
 To start with, you should know who your customers are and which social media sites they frequent.
-For example, women are five times more likely than men to use Pinterest, Millennials like Facebook and Twitter, and younger audiences prefer Snapchat.
+For example, women are five times more likely than men to use Pinterest, millennials like Facebook and Twitter, and younger audiences prefer Snapchat.

 With respect to branding, it is important to tell your story, because people love stories.
 In addition, you need to promote your unique selling proposition (USP,) that is, what makes you different from your competitors.
-You, moreover, want to post customer and employee testimonials — some of which reinforce your USP and give prospects a good feel for your business.
+You should, moreover, ask both customers and employee to post testimonials.
+These testimonials should reinforce your USP and give prospects a good feel for your business.

 Because most customers will not be aware of all the products and services you offer, your products and services, furthermore, need to be highlighted in your social media.
 Last, be sure that your company’s personality (which often mirror the owner’s personality) shines through, as people buy people.